Dean of Invention

-Dean of Invention was a television show starring Dean Kamen and Joanne Colan that premiered on Planet Green on October 22, 2010.
+Dean of Invention is a television show starring Dean Kamen and Joanne Colan that premiered on Planet Green on October 22, 2010.
 The two explored scientific breakthroughs around the world in a variety of fields including aviation, biotechnology, energy, nanotechnology and robotics.
 The goal of the show was to promote engineering and technology as fun, accessible, and important.

 At commercial breaks, Dean Kamen made personal appeals for FIRST as a condition of his involvement with the show.

 Episodes

 Meet the Microbots

 "Meet the Microbots" was an exploration of nanotechnology and its applications to medicine.

 Building the Bionic Body

 "Building the Bionic Body" explored advances in prosthetics and their use, especially by the US military.

 Wired Brain

 "Wired Brain" investigated interfaces between the human brain and computers to eliminate handicaps such as muteness or paralysis.

 Robot Revolution

 "Robot Revolution" discussed applications of robots to perform difficult or hazardous tasks in lieu of humans.